-Exhibit 6 articulates the prefixes and format of reference numbers within the TSS simplified journey.
+Exhibit 7 articulates the prefixes and format of reference numbers within the TSS Simplified Procedure.

-Use the diagram below to understand reference numbers and how the different data elements relate to each other through the declaration journey of Entry Summary Declaration, Simplified Frontier Declaration and Supplementary Declaration.
+Use the diagram below to understand reference numbers and how the different information elements relate to each other through the movement information from Entry Summary Declaration, Simplified Frontier Declaration to Supplementary Declaration.